Message from the Director

 The old model I followed—a summer internship while still in college, followed by the next three decades working for The Washington Post in a variety of foreign and domestic bureaus—may not be the career trajectory of those entering the profession today.
 But today’s young journalists will write their own narrative, and it will be no less exciting or rewarding than mine.

-Our students today are leaving the JMSC equipped with all the multimedia skills they need to compete and succeed in this new media landscape.
+Our students today are leaving our programmes equipped with all the multimedia skills they need to compete and succeed in this new media landscape.
 They learn to write breaking news, shoot and edit video, set up their own websites and disseminate their stories digitally on social media platforms.
 Students can also specialise in data visualisation, photography or documentary filmmaking, while immersing themselves in ‘content’ courses like finance and business, global affairs and covering China.

 China’s rise is shaking up the established international order.
-The ten countries of Southeast Asia are moving into a common economic market encompassing 600 million people and a collective GDP of more than $2.6 trillion.
+The ten countries of Southeast Asia are moving into a common economic market encompassing 600 million people and a collective GDP of more than US$2.6 trillion.
 Tensions persist on the Korean peninsula and in the South China Sea.
 In parts of the region, social media is creating new pressures for political change.
 Asia is in constant motion.

-Here at the JMSC, we have the perfect vantage point for witnessing these sweeping changes.
+Here at HKU Journalism, we have the perfect vantage point for witnessing these sweeping changes.
 If you want to be a journalist, or you are already working in the business and want to upgrade your skills—and if you agree that Asia is the place to be—we invite you to check out our website.
 Read about our history and special mission.
 See where our students regularly go for internships, from Cambodia to Nepal and Myanmar; to countries in Europe, North and South America.
-Hear from some of our successful family of alumni, who are now working for outlets like Bloomberg, Reuters, The Wall Street Journal and CNN.
+Hear from some of our successful family of alumni, who are now working for outlets like Bloomberg, Reuters, The Wall Street Journal, and CNN.
 And consider joining us in Asia’s most exciting city.

 We’ll equip you with the tools you need to compete in this new media ecosystem.
 And we guarantee it will be an exciting ride.